Security

 There is a growing necessity for a multilateral approach to security issues that face the international community as a whole.
 From regional conflicts to international criminal tribunals, and terrorism to climate change, these courses explore both the emerging and ongoing threats to global peace and security.

-This Spring, study from anywhere in the world in the safety and comfort of your home through online or remote instruction.
+This semester, study from anywhere in the world in the safety and comfort of your home through online or remote instruction.

 Foundations of Transnational Security